KMS38 Activation

 C:\Files\gatherosstatemodified.exe /c GVLKExp=2038-01-19T03:14:07Z`;DownlevelGenuineState=1

-• A GenuineTicket.xml file should be created in the folder C:\Files\.
-Now, let's apply it:
+- A GenuineTicket.xml file should be created in the

 Notes:

-• To make the exact ticket used in MAS KMS38 script, fix the time with the below PowerShell command and then initiate the ticket generation process as per the steps mentioned above.
+- To make the exact ticket used by the MAS script for HWID activation, make sure the system is already activated and change the time using the PowerShell command below.
+Then, start the ticket generation process according to the steps above.

 Set-TimeZone -Id "UTC"; $date=[datetime]"2022/10/11 12:00";while($true){set-date $date; start-sleep -milliseconds 10}